 Address: Leopold Vanderkelenstraat 28

 M – Museum Leuven is definitely ‘to go’ place for contemporary art lovers.
-I loved the way they are displaying art by mixing older traditional exhibits with a really modern abstract ones.
-It’s architecture is also gorgeous and although I haven’t visit it, I heard a great things about its roof terrace.
+I loved the way they are displaying art by mixing older traditional exhibits with really modern abstract ones.
+Its architecture is also gorgeous and although I haven’t visited it, I heard great things about its roof terrace.

 *TIP: All those four sights are included in the ILuvLeuven combi ticket which costs 16 euros only.
 You can buy it in the Tourist Office and save some time and money when visiting those places.